 “Here Today” is Paul’s ode to John Lennon, and it sounds and feels so completely honest and heartfelt that it’s hard to believe this was the guy behind “Wings at the Speed of Sound”.
 It’s basically Paul with an acoustic guitar, backed up by a string quartet.
 It’s hard to listen to and not get a bit taken aback at times.
 Another knock out of the park for Paul.
 Five tracks in, and four of them have been pretty stellar.

 The album takes a slight dip here.
 I’m not crazy about “Ballroom Dancing”.
 It’s not a bad song; sort of a nostalgic toe-tapper with a style reminiscent of that pop-country production of the early’ 80s.
 It’s OK, it doesn’t offend in any way, and it certainly stands out stylistically in a non-abrasive way, but it’s not quite up there with the Side 1 tunes.
-“The Pound Is Sinking” fares worse; it’s the weakest track on the album.
+“The Pound Is Sinking” fares worse; one of the weaker tracks on the album.
 I’m not quite sure this song knows what it wants to be, and shifts styles rather jarringly toward the end.
 It’s the first skippable track on the album.

 A beautiful piano opening from “Wanderlust” picks the album up nicely.
 The song is sort of an anthemic ballad with strong orchestrations and fine harmonies, and after the kinda disappointing previous two songs, puts Tug Of War back on track.
 Which is good, because I’m not too crazy about “Get It”, Paul’s duet with Carl Perkins.
 I’m just not a rockabilly/Carl Perkins fan.
 There’s nothing horrible about it, really.
-It’s nicely produced, both voices work well together, but it’s not my cup of tea.
+It’s nicely produced, both voices work well together, but it’s feels entirely inconsequential.

 “Be What You See (Link)” is a brief (40 second) piece that is comprised of reverbed Gregorian-esque chants over piano.
 Brief experimentation, not a real track in and of itself, but it leads nicely “Dress Me Up As A Robber”, a smooth disco-ish dance number.
 Paul’s singing some slick falsettos here, but it works, mostly.
 There’s echoes of some flamenco guitar and Brazilian jazz woven throughout the track.
 It kinda reminds me of a more electronic, synthy “Goodnight Tonight”.
 Is Paul playing a fretless bass here?
 And did George Martin REALLY play the electric piano on the track?
 I’d LOVE to see good ol’ George getting down and funky.
 Good track, nothing extraordinary but fun in and of itself.